-Housing arrangements are made by the Student Life Office.
+Housing arrangements are made by the Residence Life Office.
 Every effort is made to assign new students compatible roommates.
 Complete information concerning residence hall policies is found in the Student Handbook.

-Housing options for off-campus and married students are posted on a bulletin board in the Student Life Office.
+Housing options for off-campus and married students are posted on a bulletin board in the Office of Student Life.